 Family friendly accommodation:

-All rooms can hold a baby cot and Junior Suites have lounge areas with double sofabeds.
+Most rooms can hold a baby cot and Junior Suites have lounge areas with double sofabeds.
 Two Standard Rooms (doubles or twins) can be booked together, with their private corridor shut off to other guests.
-All rooms have a bathtub and shower.
+All rooms have bathtubs and showers.

 Available on request